thoughtspot/thoughtspot.github.io/_release/notes.md

 <dlentry id="embrace">
 <dt>Embrace</dt>
 <dd>Embrace passthrough functions are available for Snowflake.
 Passthrough functions allow you to send custom SQL expressions directly to your Snowflake database without being interpreted by ThoughtSpot.
 For more information, see <a href="{{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-passthrough.html">Passthrough functions for Snowflake.</a></dd>
+<dd>Embrace now supports security passthrough for Google BigQuery using OAuth for authentication and authorization.
+This feature is in beta and disabled by default.
+To enable this feature, contact <a href="{{ site.baseurl }}/admin/misc/contact.html">ThoughtSpot Support</a></dd>
 <dd>Embrace supports Oracle Autonomous Database <span class="label label-beta">Beta</span>.
 This feature is still in beta and disabled by default.
 To enable this feature, contact <a href="{{ site.baseurl }}/admin/misc/contact.html">ThoughtSpot Support</a>.
 </dd>
 </dlentry>